Illumination Ent. To Make a Super Mario Movie

 The Wall Street Journal reports that Illumination Entertainment’s parent company Universal have been in talks regarding rights to the property since late 2016 and that a deal is finally in place to bring the Nintendo video game character to the big screen under their banner.

 It is said that the drawn out negotiations process was the result of Nintendo wanting to maintain a large amount of creative input as regards the character’s on-screen presentation, a sticking point possibly brought about by the poor handling of the character in Buena Vista Pictures’ 1993 Super Mario Bros., a live-action film starring Bob Hoskins, John Leguizamo and Dennis Hopper which bombed at the box office and with critics, and is now infamous among video game fans for its lack of faithfulness to the source material and overall lack of quality.

 Should the deal be concluded in its current form, Mario creator Shigeru Miyamoto will act as a producer on the film.

-We’ll have updates as they come.
+We’ll have updates on site and across social media on Facebook and Twitter as they come.

 Recommended for you: Top 10 Video Game Movie Adaptations